jamescommons/rowhammer/rowhammer.md

 *This is not even remotely accurate but it's a funny meme.
 Credit: Facebook user Physics 4 u.*

-The extreme density of DRAM chips means adjacent word lines experience relatively high capacitive coupling.
-Put this together with the fact that memory operates at very high frequencies (on the order of GHz) and we have just the right conditions for word lines to influence each other, even though they theoretically should be completely independent.
+The extreme density of DRAM chips means adjacent wordlines experience relatively high capacitive coupling.
+Put this together with the fact that memory operates at very high frequencies (on the order of GHz) and we have just the right conditions for wordlines to influence each other, even though they theoretically should be completely independent.
 Let's look at an example to show how these disturbance errors could flip bits.
 Suppose we have a program that needs to read data in row 3 very frequently.
-This would mean that the row 3 word line switches on and off a lot in a short amount of time.
-Since the voltage on the row 3 word line is switching at high frequencies, some of this voltage ends up powering adjacent word lines, which partially turns on the transistors in rows 2 and 4.
+This would mean that the row 3 wordline switches on and off a lot in a short amount of time.
+Since the voltage on the row 3 wordline is switching at high frequencies, some of this voltage ends up powering adjacent wordlines, which partially turns on the transistors in rows 2 and 4.
 This causes the capacitors in rows 2 and 4 to experience abnormally high leakage currents, resulting in faster discharge times.
 In this scenario, it is possible that some cells will loose enough charge within the refresh window of 64 milliseconds to flip from a 1 to a 0.
-Thus, repeatedly accessing a particular row in memory can cuase bits to flip in adjacent rows.
+Thus, repeatedly accessing a particular row in memory can cause bits to flip in adjacent rows.

 ### Inducing disturbance errors programmatically